Air to Water Heat Pumps Explained: The UK's Most Popular System

 The process happens in four stages:

-A large fan draws outdoor air across an evaporator coil containing cold refrigerant.
-Even when outdoor air is just a few degrees above freezing, the refrigerant (which has a boiling point of around -25°C to -40°C) absorbs heat from it and evaporates into a gas.
+- Heat Absorption: A fan draws outdoor air across an evaporator coil containing cold refrigerant, which absorbs heat and evaporates into a gas.

-The liquid refrigerant passes through an expansion valve, which drops its pressure and temperature back down, ready to absorb heat from the outdoor air again.
-The cycle repeats continuously.
+- Expansion: The liquid refrigerant passes through an expansion valve, dropping its temperature ready to absorb heat again.

 How They Work with Radiators

-For a detailed look at this topic, read our guide on whether you need new radiators for a heat pump.
+For a detailed look, read our guide on whether you need new radiators for a heat pump.

 How They Work with Underfloor Heating